 Running Spark Applications

-In order to run applications distributed across a cluster, Spark requires a cluster manager.
+To run applications distributed across a cluster, Spark requires a cluster manager.
 Cloudera supports two cluster managers: Spark Standalone and YARN.
 Cloudera does not support running Spark applications on Mesos.
-When run on Spark Standalone, Spark application processes run on Spark Master and Worker roles.
-When run on YARN, Spark application processes run on YARN ResourceManager and NodeManager roles.
+On Spark Standalone, Spark application processes run on Spark Master and Worker roles.
+On YARN, Spark application processes run on YARN ResourceManager and NodeManager roles.

-- YARN allows you to dynamically share and centrally configure the same pool of cluster resources between all frameworks that run on YARN.
+- You can dynamically share and centrally configure the same pool of cluster resources among all frameworks that run on YARN.

-- You can take advantage of all the features of YARN schedulers for categorizing, isolating, and prioritizing workloads.
+- You can use all the features of YARN schedulers for categorizing, isolating, and prioritizing workloads.

 - You choose the number of executors to use; in contrast, Spark Standalone requires each application to run an executor on every host in the cluster.

-- YARN is the only Spark cluster manager that supports security.
-With YARN, Spark can run against Kerberized Hadoop clusters and uses secure authentication between its processes.
+- Spark can run against Kerberos enabled Hadoop clusters and use secure authentication between its processes.

 For information on monitoring Spark applications, see Monitoring Spark Applications.

 Running Spark Applications Interactively

 You can run a Spark application interactively using the the Scala spark-shell or Python pyspark shell application.
 For a complete list of options, run spark-shell or Python pyspark with the -h flag.

 val file = sc.textFile("hdfs://namenode:8020/path/to/input") val counts = file.flatMap(line => line.split(" ")).map(word => (word, 1)).reduceByKey(_ + _) counts.saveAsTextFile("hdfs://namenode:8020/user/hdfs/output")